Meibomian Gland Diet - 9 Foods To Eat & 5 Foods To AVOID

 We love lemon and lime because they’re both low sugar fruits that have alkalizing benefits.
 They’re also a great source of vitamin C, a powerful antioxidant.
 Use lemon or lime in your water in the morning, add some into your green smoothie, use them in homemade salad dressings, or sprinkle a bit over your roasted veggies.

-5 Foods to AVOID on the Meibomian Gland Dysfunction Diet
+5 Foods to AVOID

-The rise of chronic disease including heart conditions, diabetes, and obesity all comes down to one major factor, and that’s the amount of sugar we’re now consuming.
+The rise of chronic disease including heart conditions, high blood sugar, and obesity all comes down to one major factor, and that’s the amount of sugar we’re now consuming.
 At the beginning of the 20th century, sugar consumption averaged between 17-20 pounds per person per year.
 Recently, that number has skyrocketed to over 120 pounds per person per year.
 While these numbers are staggering, much of the added sugar in your diet can be avoided.

 Refined sugar, which includes high-fructose corn syrup, evaporated cane juice, dextrose, agave, maltose, and others can all cause fluctuations in blood sugar and eventually sugar crashes.
 This roller coaster can cause mood swings as well as cravings for more sweets, exacerbating a never-ending cycle.

 We recommend avoiding sugar whenever possible, which means getting rid of the sugar in your coffee, avoiding sugar sweetened beverages like soda, fruit juice, and electrolyte drinks, avoiding cookies, pies, cakes, white bread, conventional salad dressing, most condiments, and so many other things.
 I know this can be tough at first, but there are many ways to satisfy that sugar craving naturally.
-Try a bowl of berries, a green smoothie, or at the very least, switch your sweetener to stevia or erythritol if you need it for coffee or tea.
+Try a bowl of berries, a green smoothie, or at the very least, switch your sweetener to stevia or monk fruit if you need it for coffee or tea.

 Conventionally Raised Meat